WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.2
+zRS - Responsive Slider - v2.9.3
 ===

-2.9.2 Update
+2.9.3 Update
 ---

-A long standing issue with procedural transitions and the slide animation has been fixed!
-When you slide by more than one slide it will load images in between your current slide and target slide!
+Added in an option that allows you to select an element that, when clicked, will scroll through slides.

 #####Release History